GeekGurusUnion/214-Project/README.md

 </summary>

+## Repository Rules
+- Fork the Organization's repo to work and test code locally.
+- Reduce the frequency of pull requests unless the advancement is impeded by a required feature from a particular team member.

 ## Committing Code
 - Make atomic commits of changes, even across multiple files, in logical units.
 That is, as much as possible, each commit should be focused on one specific purpose.
 - As much as possible, make sure a commit does not contain unnecessary whitespace changes.
 This can be checked as follows: